nadershamma/nadershamma.dev/content/blog/2019-09-top-5-podcasts-to-stay-up-to-date-on-global-affairs.md

 ![FT News in Focus](/images/media/ftnewsfocus.jpeg "FT News in Focus")

 Another great podcast from the Financial Times.
 The FT News in Focus provides a miniature deep dive into a wide variety of global topics.
 Each podcast is about 15 minutes long and released during the working week.The podcast captures the zeitgeist really well, providing insight into a wide variety of topics.
-Topics range from global conflicts to enviromental threats and the impact of digital survailance.
+Topics range from global conflicts to environmental  threats and the impact of digital surveillance.

 [Listen to the FT News in Focus today](https://www.ft.com/news-in-focus)